digital-sound-antiques/in_msx/README.md

 # How to install

-1. Download in_msx.dll and in_msx.ini from our [repository](https://github.com/digital-sound-antiques/in_msx/releases).
+1. Download in_msx.zip from the [release page](https://github.com/digital-sound-antiques/in_msx/releases).
-2. Copy the both in_msx.dll and in_msx.ini to Winamp 5's plugin directory.
+2. Extract zip file and copy both in_msx.dll and in_msx.ini to Winamp 5's plugin directory.
 3. Restart the Winamp.

-# Note
+## Note
-If Winamp installed to a system folder like `C:\Program Files\` on Windows 8 or later, settings modified from MSXplug's UI  can not be persisted.
-To solve this problem, there are two ways:
-1. Install Winamp to user's private folder.
-2. Change security settings of in_msx.ini file
+If your Winamp is installed to a system folder like `C:\Program Files\` on Windows 8 or later, settings modified from MSXplug's UI  can not be persisted.
+To solve this problem, install Winamp to user's private folder instead of system folders.
+Or change security settings of in_msx.ini file
     - open security page on in_msx.ini properties sheet, select `Users` and then give `write` permission.

       ![](doc/image/permission.png)